for MAM/MTS Degree Program courses

 Change of course or credit status

-Both seminarians and students of the MAM and MTS Programs may not add or change courses after the first two weeks of class.
+Neither seminarians nor students of the MAM and MTS Programs may add or change courses after the first two weeks of class.
 Changing a course from credit to audit or audit to credit must be completed by the end of the third week of classes.
 Seminarians must have the signed approval of their Academic/Formation Advisor and the Academic Dean to make any course changes.
 The completed Add/Drop form is to be brought to the Admissions and Records Office to be recorded.

 Withdrawal from a course